Prologue – A Shadow of Prophecy

 Just as they finished a loud voice echoed along the length of the train, "We will be reaching Hogwarts in five minutes time.
 Please leave your luggage on the train; it will be taken to the school separately."

-Draco paused in the doorway, and motioned for Harry to wait for a moment.
+Draco stowed his chess set back in his trunk, then moved to the door of their compartment as the train finally slowed to a stop.
+He paused in the doorway, and motioned for Harry to wait for a moment.
 "Corridor's crowded; no reason to go bumping elbows with everyone."
 He muttered.

 After the press of bodies thinned a bit, Draco moved out, tugging Harry along with him, getting behind a larger boy who was making his way to the doors, and following in his wake.
-In no time they were on the platform, which was dark and difficult to make out without much light nearby.
+In no time they were on the platform.
+With the lights inside the train behind them it was pitch black on the platform at first, though Harry's eyes quickly began to adjust to the gloom.

 "Any more firs' years?
 Mind yer step, now!
 Firs' years follow me!"
-Harry beamed as he observed Hagrid's form carrying a lantern in his outstretched hand which made him incredibly easy to spot even with the crowd milling about.
+Harry beamed as he observed Hagrid's form carrying a lantern in his outstretched hand which made him incredibly easy to spot even over the tallest students in the milling crowd.

 "That's Hagrid."
 Harry motioned to Draco.
-"C'mon, he's calling for the first years to go that way."
+"C'mon, he's calling for us to go that way."
 They pushed their way towards Hagrid's bobbing lantern.

 "There yer are 'Arry!"
-Hagrid smiled when he noticed him, then turned back to the rest of the gathered first year students.
-"Everone here?
+Hagrid smiled then turned back to the rest of the gathered first year students.
+"Ever'one here?
 Then follow me!" he called, before leading them along a steep narrow path away from the platform.

-The students gasped and 'ooohed' in a wave as they rounded a bend in the path and caught sight of the castle perched near the top of a mountain across from a mirror black lake reflecting the light of the stars and the lights from the castle's windows.
+The students gasped and 'ooohed' in a wave as they rounded a bend in the path and caught sight of the castle perched near the top of a small mountain across from a mirror black lake reflecting the lights from the stars and the castle windows.

-They found a fleet of small boats floating at the shore of the lake, and quickly got themselves sorted, four to a boat, though Hagrid had one all to himself.
+They found a fleet of small boats floating at the shore of the lake, and quickly got themselves sorted, four to a boat, though Hagrid had a bigger boat all to himself.
 Once they were all situated, Hagrid called out "Forward!" and the boats began to move, cutting across the water smoothly, as if being pulled by invisible ropes.
-They ducked as the boats passed through a curtain of ivy hiding a low arched passage in the stone cliff face.
-After a short time in the dark they came to an underground harbor, of sorts, and disembarked onto a beach of smoothly worn pebbles.
-Torches hovered near a great pair of doors providing light throughout the cavern.
+They ducked as the boats passed through a curtain of ivy hiding a low arched passage into the stone cliff face.
+After a short time in the dark they came to a harbor, of sorts, and disembarked onto a beach of smoothly worn pebbles somewhere beneath the castle.
+Ahead of them at the top of a wide stone staircase, were a great pair of wooden doors flanked by rows of torches on either side providing light throughout the cavern.

-After watching everyone leave the boats, during which Neville discovered that his missing toad had been found by Hagrid, the huge man led them up a set of stone steps and right up to the door, where he knocked three times on the sturdy, the sound echoing around them in the close chamber.
+After leaving the boats, Hagrid led them up the steep stone steps carved right into the bedrock, and up to the door several stories above the surface of the lake, where he knocked three times on the sturdy wood, the sound echoing around them in the vast chamber.

 Author's Comments: I've been working on this one for quite some time, and while I don't read a lot of Harry Potter fan fiction, I understand this particular concept has been done before.
 However, the ideas wouldn't leave me alone, and I'm sure my story will have its own merit and uniqueness.
 In particular, Seru Crescent and Illusor Maeneld have encouraged me to work on this when I wasn't sure if it was worth the effort, and I think it's turning out to have potential.